Titanium-Mobile-Brasil-Portugal/ti-notifications/README.md

 # ti-notification

+> NO LONGER MAINTAINED

+> NOTE:
+> I've stopped improving this module.
+It might still work on iOS but since lightweight windows were dropped from Titanium Mobile it probably won't work on Android anymore.

 An alternative to Alerts or AlertDialogs to show messages for user feedback in Titanium Mobile Applications (inspired by [Crouton](https://github.com/keyboardsurfer/Crouton) for Android).

 This is a CommonJS module for Classic Titanium and it works with iOS, Android and Mobile web.